olivierpons/interlock-new-challenges/readme.md

 ### 2022-03-12
 I worked this whole saturday afternoon to have a basic C working skeleton:
-- a list of "blocks"
+- a list of "blockInfos"
 - a "block is made of "parts"
 - a "part" is a 3D cube + information saying if it's the base of the "block" or a 3D cube with an *offset* from the base of the "block"

-This might sound complex for a game with blocks that have only 2 cubes, but organizing things like this, I will be able to have more than 2 cubes for one block.
+This might sound complex for a game with blockInfos that have only 2 cubes, but organizing things like this, I will be able to have more than 2 cubes for one block.